platypython/prygress/README.md

 Give yourself something to watch while your long calls are made.
 Add the '@progress' decorator to your functions, thats it!

+Install it with pip
+    pip install prygress

+example

     from prygress import progress
     from time import sleep